taman0753/Build-Test-Deploy/README.md

---->Website to surge via Github Actions!
+# Website to surge via Github Actions!

 This will help you to build , test and deploy your website to surge via Github actions and notify you on Email and Slack.